SCOPE OF DATA PROTECTION LAWS RELEVANT TO CROSS-BORDER INVESTIGATIONS

 4. What is the scope of application of data protection laws in your jurisdiction?
 What activities trigger the application of data protection laws, to whom do they apply and what is their territorial extent?

 The CCPA applies to ‘businesses’ and ‘service providers’.
 Businesses under the CCPA are roughly analogous to ‘data controllers’ under the GDPR regime: they are entities that ‘determine the purposes and means of the processing of consumers’ personal information’.
 There are limits.
-The definition covers only for-profit entities that ‘do business in California’ (a phrase that is not defined but may sweep broadly) and meets one or more thresholds: (i) has gross annual revenue of over $25 million; (ii) buys, receives, or sells the personal information of 50,000 or more California residents, households or devices; or (iii) derives 50 per cent or more of their annual revenue from selling California residents’ personal information.
-(But note that the new CCPA amendments change these thresholds starting in 2023, and the CCPA-like laws coming into force elsewhere have slightly different definitions.)
+The definition covers only for-profit entities that ‘do business in California’ (a phrase that is not defined but may sweep broadly) and meets one or more thresholds: (i) has gross annual revenue of over US$25 million; (ii) buys, receives, or sells the personal information of 50,000 or more California consumers, households, or devices (to be “buys, sells, or shares” the personal information of 100,000 consumers or households in 2023), households or devices; or (iii) derives 50 per cent or more of their annual revenue from selling California residents’ personal information.
 The CCPA also defines ‘service providers’, which roughly equate to ‘data processors’: they are for-profit entities that process information on behalf of a business.
 It is unclear whether the CCPA imposes statutory duties directly on service providers, but it requires businesses to put in place an agreement with service providers that creates contractual duties.

 GLB directly applies to ‘financial institutions’, defined as institutions that are significantly engaged in financial activities, and businesses that are adjacent to those institutions.
 Certain businesses that we may not intuitively categorise as financial institutions can be captured.
 For example, the GLB can apply to car dealers who arrange for financing or leasing of cars.
 In the view of the US FTC (one of GLB’s enforcers), it can even include career counsellors in the financial industry.
 It also applies to service providers and certain other entities that receive NPI from a financial institution.

 As noted above, HIPAA applies to ‘covered entities’, which is roughly analogous to ‘controllers’, and ‘business associates’, which is roughly analogous to ‘processors’.
 A ‘covered entity’ is limited to: (i) a health plan; (ii) a health information clearinghouse; or (iii) most healthcare providers.
-‘Business Associate’ means a person who on behalf of such a covered entity processes PHI for business functions or provides services to a covered entity involving the processing of PHI.Answer contributed by Brock Dahl and Kimberly Zelnick
+‘Business Associate’ means a person who on behalf of such a covered entity processes PHI for business functions or provides services to a covered entity involving the processing of PHI.Answer contributed by Brock Dahl, Kimberly Zelnick and Timothy Howard

 Freshfields Bruckhaus Deringer